 This guide to improving Lightroom performance is just one of our photography guides.
 Here are some more which we think you’ll find helpful for improving your photography.

-- We have a complete guide to the best photo editing software, as well as our favourite Lightroom alternatives if you’d prefer not to use Lightroom, as well as a guide to the best laptops for photo editing.
+- We have a complete guide to the best photo editing software, as well as our favourite Lightroom alternatives if you’d prefer not to use Lightroom.
+If your machine is struggling with Lightroom, one of these alternatives may run better on your hardware.

 - Our guide to picking the best travel camera, which features a range of cameras at various price points.
 We also have a dedicated guide to picking a compact camera for travel, a guide to picking a mirrorless travel camera, a guide to the best action camera, the best bridge camera, and a guide to picking a DSLR travel camera.

-- We have a guide to taking better pictures of yourself, how and why to use back button focus, how to take pictures of stars, an overview of Neutral Density filters and a guide to shooting in RAW โ just some of our photography posts!
+- We have a guide to taking better pictures of yourself, how and why to use back button focus, how to take pictures of stars, an overview of Neutral Density filters and a guide to shooting in RAW.

 - We also have an always expanding series of Photography Location Guides, to help you get the best shot in locations around the world.